PeterPerhac/cheat-sheets/troubleshooting.md

 #Unix/Linux

 Not sure what the root password is?
 Perhaps there's none. use `sudo passwd` to create a root password

+have the noclobber setting on and you really want to overwrite a file? use `>|`

+If the redirection operator is ‘>’, and the noclobber option to the set builtin has been enabled, the redirection will fail if the file whose name results from the expansion of word exists and is a regular file.
+If the redirection operator is ‘>|’, or the redirection operator is ‘>’ and the noclobber option is not enabled, the redirection is attempted even if the file named by word exists.
+3.6.2 redirecting output section of bash manual https://www.gnu.org/software/bash/manual/bashref.html#Redirections

 #iPhone